DimitarChristoff/data-mootools/README.md

 Testing
 -------

-A full suite of tests is provided based upon node / Buster.js - see the `/test` direcgtory and the README.md there for further reference.
+A full suite of tests is provided based upon node / Buster.js - see the `/test` directory and the README.md there for further reference.